rasterio/rasterio/docs/masks.rst

     Type "src.meta", "src.read_band(1)", or "help(src)" for more information.
     >>>

-To mark that all pixels of all bands are invalid, you'd do this.
+To mark that all pixels of all bands are valid (i.e., to override nodata metadata values that can't be unset), you'd do this.

 .. code-block::

-    >>> src.write_mask(np.zeros(src.shape, dtype=bool))
+    >>> src.write_mask(True)
-    >>> src.read_masks(1).any()
+    >>> src.read_masks(1).all()
-    False
+    True

-No data values have been altered, nor have the dataset's nodata values been changed.
+No data have been altered, nor have the dataset's nodata values been changed.
 A new band has been added to the dataset to store the valid data mask.
 By default it is saved to a "sidecar" GeoTIFF alongside the dataset file.
 When such a .msk GeoTIFF exists, Rasterio will ignore the nodata metadata values and return mask arrays based on the .msk file.

 .. code-block:: console